sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 is a fast

-alternative to do.call(rbind, <list_of_sf>)
+alternative to do.call(rbind, <list_of_sf>) for

-s of simple features objects (sf
+binding lists of simple features objects (sf)

-.
+to single sf.
 However, there are some pitfalls when

-is applied to list
+rbindlist() is applied to lists of

-.
+sf.
 These are explored, and some workarounds are

 presented.